KabukiStarship/Script2/README.md

 ## Documentation

 * [SCRIPT Specification](./spec/readme.md) - *Release for Comment for Serial Chinese Room, Interprocess, and Telemetry (SCRIPT) Specification.*
-* [KabukiPress Cookbook Chapter on Script2™](https://github.com/kabuki-starship/kabuki.press.cookbook/tree/master/Script2) - *The official documentation for Script2.*
+* [KabukiPress Cookbook Chapter on Script2](https://github.com/kabuki-starship/kabuki.press.cookbook/tree/master/script2) - *The official documentation for Script2.*

 ## License

-Copyright 2014-9 © [Kabuki Starship™](https://kabukistarship.com); all rights reserved.
+Copyright 2015-9 © [Kabuki Starship™](https://kabukistarship.com); all rights reserved.

-This Source Code Form is subject to the terms of the Mozilla Public License, v.
+This Source Code Form is subject to the terms of the v.
 2.0.
-If a copy of the MPL was not distributed with this file, You can obtain one at <https://mozilla.org/MPL/2.0/>.
+If a copy of the MPL was not distributed with this file, You can obtain this file, You can obtain one at <https://mozilla.org/MPL/2.0/>.